match-PM/pm_vision/README.md

 # PM Vision Assistant
 ROS2 Vision-Assistant to intuitivly build reusable vision-pipelines based on openCV functions.
 ## 1. Description
 The pm vision assistant is designed to intuitivly build reusable vision-pipelines based on openCV functions.
-It's basic idea is that the vision assistant node runs different vision functions (mostly based on openCV) successively to extract specific features from an image.
+It's basic idea is that the vision assistant node runs different vision functions (mostly based on openCV) defined in an processfile.json successively to extract specific features from an image.
 Running the node in assistant mode will show you the processed (and the original) image you subscribed to while you can modify the vision pipeline in the processfile.json on the fly.
 It also has an feature to crossvalidate images from a data base with the loaded vision_process.json.

 There are some important config files to operate the vision assistant:
-* `vision_assistant_path_config.yaml`: This file specifies where to find the config, vision processes, camera configurations and the data base.
+* `vision_assistant_path_config.yaml`: This file specifies where to find the config, vision processes, camera configurations and the image data base.
 The path configuration file is transfered to '/home/USER/ros2_ws/install/pm_vision/share' when building the package.

 * `vision_assistant_config.yaml`: This config file configures how the vision assistant will operate (parameters can be changed while the node is runing).
 In order to change the behavoir of the assistant during runtime that file can be changed.